We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 3.5 What types of program staff are not eligible to receive a bonus, wage increase, etc?

-Volunteers and contracted service staff such as cleaning, meal, transportation services, etc. who receive an Internal Revenue Services (IRS) 1099 form, are not eligible to receive a bonus or wage increase using CQI Award funds.
+• Volunteers and contracted service staff providing cleaning, meal, or transportation services, etc. who receive an Internal Revenue Services (IRS) 1099 form, are not eligible to receive a bonus or wage increase using CQI Award funds.

 3.6 Can funds be used for food for staff meetings, trainings, and workshops for families?